strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 # ...
 ```

-Once we change the configuration, a rolling update will be needed to apply these changes.
+Once we change the configuration, a rolling update will be needed to reconfigure the brokers.

 ### Connecting with clients

-Once the rolling update is finished, we should be able to connect:
+Once the rolling update is finished, we should be ready.
+We can try to connect with our client:

 ```
 $ bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-36203843994a2519.elb.us-east-1.amazonaws.com:9092 --topic my-topic --from-beginning